jpibarra1130/jpibarra1130.github.com/_posts/2014-03-14-Center-Pagination-Bootstrap.md

       <%= will_paginate @models, renderer: BootstrapPagination::Rails, inner_window: 1, outer_window: 1, previous_label: "«" , next_label: "»" %>
     </div>

-I managed to center the ul tag which contains the page numbers by specifying the width, then setting margin to '0 auto'
+Please note that the will_paginate part will be transformed into ``ul``.
+I managed to center the ``ul`` block which contains the page numbers by specifying the width, then setting margin to '0 auto'

     .center {
       width: 275px;